kuzzleio/kuzzle/doc/2/guides/getting-started/6-write-application/index.md

 Once the application has started, methods to interact with your Kuzzle application become available.

 In particular, those methods make it possible to:
- - use the [Embedded SDK](/core/2/some-link) to use the API
+ - Use the [Embedded SDK](/core/2/some-link) to use the API
- - trigger events
+ - Trigger Events
- - log messages
+ - Log Messages
- - and more..!
+ - And much more!

 **Example:** Use the Embedded SDK to create an index after startup with the [index.create](/sdk/js/7/controllers/index/create) method
 ```js